 Can I submit an appeal by post?

-You must clearly state your name, contact details (including any email address that we can contact you on) and your postal address.
+You must clearly state your name, contact details, your postal address and an email address.
 If you do not clearly include your POPLA reference number we will not be able to consider your appeal.

 Can I get information from POPLA under the Freedom of Information Act 2000 (FOI) or the Environmental Information Regulations 2004?